Solcore Education

 Now we are ready to start running calculations.
 This happens in two phases:

-to run the matrix multiplication and generate reflection, transmission and absorption results
+2. Call calculate_rat to run the matrix multiplication and generate reflection, transmission and absorption results

-process_structure(SC, options, save_location# save_location = current means that the folder with the redistribution matrix will be created in the current working directory.
+# save_location = current means that the folder with the redistribution matrix will be created in the current working directory.
 By default, it is saved in a folder called

 # RayFlare_results in your home directory (~).

-= calculate_RAT(SC, options, save_location="current") results
+results = calculate_RAT(SC, options, save_location="current")

 Making lookuptable for element 0 in structure